davidfowl/DocsStaging/Pipelines.md

 This code might work when testing locally but it has several errors:

 - The entire message (end of line) may not have been received in a single call to ReadAsync.
-- It's ignoring the result of stream.ReadAsync() which returns how much data was actually filled into the buffer.
+- It's ignoring the result of stream.ReadAsync() which returns how much data was actually read into the buffer.
-- It doesn't handle the case where multiple lines are read a single ReadAsync call.
+- It doesn't handle the case where multiple lines are read in a single ReadAsync call.

 These are some of the common pitfalls when reading streaming data.
 To account for this we need to make a few changes:

 - We need to buffer the incoming data until we have found a new line.
 - We need to parse all of the lines returned in the buffer.
-- It's possible that the line is bigger than 1KiB (1024 bytes) so we need to resize the input buffer until we have found a new line.
+- It's possible that the line is bigger than 1KiB (1024 bytes) so we need to resize the input buffer until we have found a complete line.
-    - If we re-size the buffer it results in more buffer copies as longer lines appear in the input.
+    - If we re-size the buffer, it results in more buffer copies as longer lines appear in the input.
     - To reduce wasted space, we also need to compact the buffer used for reading lines.
 - We may want to use buffer pooling to avoid allocating memory repeatedly.